sidhikabalachandar/shuvom-s.github.io/_pages/about.md

 I am a first-year PhD student in [EECS](https://www.eecs.mit.edu/) at MIT.
 I am co-advised by [Bonnie Berger](https://people.csail.mit.edu/bab/) (MIT CSAIL) and [Hoon Cho](https://hhcho.com/) (Broad Institute).
 I am broadly interested in privacy and machine learning and applications to biological problems.
 In particular, I am interested in developing probabilistic machine learning models and privacy-preserving methods to accelerate and secure biomedical research.

 Prior to MIT, I was an undergraduate at Harvard, where I received an AB in Computer Science and Statistics.
 I am fortunate to be supported by the [Hertz Foundation Fellowship](https://www.hertzfoundation.org/person/shuvom-sadhuka/) and [NSF Fellowship](https://www.nsfgrfp.org/).
-I am always happy to chat, feel free to reach out at ssadhuka@mit.edu.
+I am always happy to chat, feel free to reach out via [email](mailto:ssadhuka@mit.edu).

 <!---
 A data-driven personal website